circadianmentalhealth/circadian-data-standards/readme-templates/README.md

 * title : Effect of chronotype on localization
 * authors: John Smith, Su Key, Fiona Arias
 * description:
-Activity of fruit flies of different chronotypes: WT (control), ELF3 (early birds), BAM (night owls)
+Activity of fruit flies of 4 genotypes: WT, CRY, GAL4, KIR was monitored using video tracking software.
-was monitored using video tracking software.
-Flies were monitored under cyclic light conditions:
+The selected genotypes were supposed to mimic various chronotypes: control, arythmic, early birds and night olws.
-normal LD12:12, short days LD6:18 and long days LD18:6.
+Flies were entrained and monitored under cyclic light conditions: normal LD12:12, short days LD6:18 and long days LD18:6.
 * start date: 25.06.2023

 the keys values are:
 * `title` is a key and its value is the text *"Effect of chronotype on localization"*
 * `authors` is a key and its value is a list of 3 names
 * `description` is a key and its value is multine string
-* `start date` is a key and its value is the date 5th June 2023
+* `start date` is a key and its value is the date 25th June 2023

 At this stage of the standardization project we do not know all the relevant keys for the data descriptions.
 For that reason we propose a format which can be automatically parsed into key-values without specifying what the keys are.